owenear/nfstats/README.md

     path('', include('mainapp.urls')),
 ]
  ```
-5. Create the log file "/var/log/nfstats.log" and be sure it's writable by the user that’s running the Django application.
+**5. Create the log file "/var/log/nfstats.log" and be sure it's writable by the user that’s running the Django application.**

-6. Add NFstats to your Web Server and restart it
+**6. Add NFstats to your Web Server and restart it**
 Apache with mod-wsgi-py3 config example
 ```
 <VirtualHost *:80>